Compare to Similar Products

 Our Analysis and Test Results

-Carrying the most weight out of any of our rating metrics, Smoothies account for 30% of the final score for each product.
-The A2500 delivered an exceptionally great performance, earning a phenomenal score of 9 out of 10.
-We used four different recipes to make evaluation beverages, grading the A2500 on how well it made a berry smoothie, fruit and oat, green, and an Oreo shake.
-The following chart shows how this product stacked up against the competition when it came to blending smoothies.
+The smoothies metric is weighted the heaviest, accounting for 30% of each blender's final score.
+The A2500 delivers an exceptionally great performance here.
+We use four different beverage recipes to evaluate, grading the A2500 on how well it makes a green smoothie, berry smoothie, fruit and oat, and an Oreo shake.
+This product stacks up well against the competition when blending smoothies.

-The A2500 did a fantastic job at mixing a green smoothie, creating a silky-smooth drink that pours right through a sieve.
+The A2500 does a fantastic job at mixing a green smoothie, creating a silky-smooth drink that pours right through a sieve.

-This matched the performance of the other Vitamix models and the Cuisinart, with no flakes or chunks of greens in the beverage and a very consistent flavor profile throughout the entire glass.
+This matches the performance of the other high-end models, with no flakes or chunks of greens in the beverage and a very consistent flavor profile throughout the entire glass.

-The A2500 continued its stellar performance into our berry smoothie challenge, perfectly blending the mixture and completely destroying any of the seeds to create a velvety-smooth texture, outperforming the Cuisinart Hurricane Pro.
+The A2500 continues its stellar performance in our berry smoothie challenge, perfectly blending the mixture and completely destroying any of the seeds to create a velvety-smooth texture.

-Our next metric, Ice, consisted of two tests — crushing ice and blending a margarita — and is responsible for 20% of the overall score.
-The Vitamix A2500 crushed it, earning a perfect score of 10 out of 10
+Our next metric, ice, consisted of two tests — crushing ice and blending a margarita — and is responsible for 20% of the overall score.

-This blender completely crushed the ice without any signs of difficulty, completing the task in less than 15 seconds or so.
+This blender completely crushes the ice without any signs of difficulty, completing the task in less than 15 seconds.

-It also made an excellent margarita.
-This perfect drink was evenly mixed throughout, without any large ice chunks.
+It also makes an excellent margarita.
+This perfect drink is evenly mixed throughout without any large ice chunks.

-Meriting the same weight as our Ice metric, our Convenience metric also takes credit for 20% of the total score.
-We ranked and scored each blender on how easy it is to operate, the difficulty of cleaning it, and if there are any other helpful features that make it even easier to operate.
-The Vitamix A2500 continued its great performance, earning a 7 out of 10 for being very easy to use — one of the best
+Meriting the same weight as our ice metric, our convenience metric also takes credit for 20% of the total score.
+We rank and score each blender on how easy it is to operate, the difficulty of cleaning it, and whether or not there are any other ease of use features that streamline operations.
+We conduct a series of seven individual tests to score convenience, and the A2500 does an impressive job across the board.

 The A2500 is quite easy to clean manually, with a large pitcher and plenty of space around the blades.
-There also aren't any lips or crevices that were prone to collecting food on the blades or in the pitcher, although some texture on the lid can render it difficult to wash by hand.
+There aren't any lips or crevices prone to collecting food on the blades or in the pitcher, although some texture on the lid can render it difficult to wash by hand.
 That being said, the entire blender, sans base, is dishwasher-safe, so the lid is a non-issue if you have a dishwasher.

 You can also place the pitcher back on its motorized base in a way that it will dry, freeing up valuable space in your dish rack.

-Responsible for 15% of the overall score, our Pureeing metric is comprised of three different tests: making almond butter, mixing tomato soup, and heating up that soup.
-The A2500 again delivered a stellar performance, earning a perfect score of 10 out of 10 and tying for the top spot of the whole group.
+Responsible for 15% of the overall score, our pureeing metric is comprised of three different tests: making almond butter, mixing tomato soup, and heating up that soup.
+The A2500 again delivers a stellar performance.

-Accounting for the last 15% of our testing, and the A2500 doesn't disappoint.
+Grinding accounts for the last 15% of our testing, and the A2500 doesn't disappoint.
 Our grinding metric evaluates each blender on how well it did at making powdered sugar, grating hard parmesan cheese, and milling popcorn into corn flour.
-The A2500 again scored very well, earning an 7 out of 10, though not quite enough to claim the top spot.

-Tying for the top spot and earning an Editors' Choice award for its performance, the Vitamix A2500 Ascent Series is a fantastic blender that won't disappoint.
-It excelled in all of our tests and showed no signs of wear and tear, even after pureeing almond, crushing ice, or grinding popcorn.
+The Vitamix A2500 Ascent Series is a fantastic blender that won't disappoint.
+It excelled in all of our tests and showed no signs of wear and tear, even after pureeing almonds, crushing ice, or grinding popcorn.
 For those that want the very best, this hefty blender is definitely one to consider — if you can stomach the cost.
 The Vitamix is also a product that makes a good long-term investment since it is a quality and durable product built to last for years.